202 Eagles Landing Pkwy

 4) Column length

 The choice of inner diameter is often determined by the instrument or detection method.
 Most modern GC instruments are suitable for most column sizes.
+The internal diameter (ID) of a column is inversely proportional to ist separation power.
 With a larger inner diameter, the sample capacity of the column increases, but resolution and sensitivity decrease.
 Vice versa, a column with a smaller inner diameter can improve resolution and sensitivity, but with the drawback of lower sample capacity and higher sample preparation requirements.
 It is therefore a good idea to find a similar application that allows separation of the desired components and use this as a guide.

 The film thickness of the column has an influence on retention, dissolution, column bleed, inertness and capacity.
 Increasing the film thickness increases the sample capacity of the column and slows down the elution of the peaks, which can be helpful when analyzing volatile compounds.
 A thicker film also reduces the risk of overloading the column, thus improving the resolution.
 However, a thicker film may also be more sensitive to degradation.
 The same component will elute at a higher temperature on a thick film than on a thin film.